ericbridgett/ELK-Project-1/README.md

 The machines on the internal network are not exposed to the public Internet.

-Only the Jumpbox machine can accept connections from the Internet.
-Access to this machine is only allowed from the following IP addresses:
+Only the ELK-Stack machine can accept connections from the Internet.
+Access to this machine is only allowed from the following IP address:
 - _47.132.64.144_

 Machines within the network can only be accessed by Jumpbox.